openshift/windows-machine-config-operator/README.md

 used when installing the cluster

 ### Configuring BYOH (Bring Your Own Host) Windows instances
 WARNING: This is not a fully developed feature.
-Nodes can be removed from the cluster by deleting the Node object,
-         but the changes made to the instance will not be undone.
 Use at your own risk.

 A ConfigMap named `windows-instances` must be created in the WMCO namespace, describing the instances that should be joined to a cluster.
 The required information to configure an instance is: